Each school term WHFS has a number of groups for WHFS clients and their children. Bookings are required for all groups as spaces are limited.

 This 20-week recovery focused group offers support for women suffering from eating disorders, supports and assists women to make informed decisions about their health and wellbeing and to make and sustain positive change.

-A self-help workshop for women who struggle with hoarding behaviours.
+A self-help workshop for people who struggle with hoarding behaviours.

 This 8 week program help parents improve their relationship with their child and learn how to understand and manage their child’s behaviour.